NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 .. code-block:: shell

-  $globus transfer $ep0:globusconnectpersonal-latest.tgz $ep1:/collab1/data_untrusted/User.Id/cloudXfer --label "CloudTransferTest1"
+  $ globus transfer $ep0:globusconnectpersonal-latest.tgz $ep1:/collab1/data_untrusted/User.Id/cloudXfer --label "CloudTransferTest1"

   Message: The transfer has been accepted and a task has been created and queued for execution Task ID: